arm5077/serendipity-bot/readme.md

 4. **In your Heroku app's settings, add a `SLACK_API_TOKEN` environmental variable.** You can get this from your Slack app's dashboard.
 5. Restart your Heroku instance on the CLI with `heroku restart`.

+Your bot should show up as active in Slack!